bioth/gut-microbiota-iron/pipeline/README.md

 # Welcome to the gut microbiota analysis pipeline!
 Here is a walkthrough of the pipeline as well as the instructions to run it properly.
 Pipeline is designed to function with MiSeq V3-V4 16S sequencing data (see example below).

+# The requirements:
+Running this pipeline cannot be done without the required versions and packages:

+- A bash command line (not powershell)
+- Python (3.0 or later)
+- pandas (python library)
+- R (4.3.0 or later)
+- R tools (build packages)
+- BiocManager (version 3.18)
+- DADA2 (version 3.18)
+- ggplot2 (version 3.4.4 or later)
+- phyloseq (version 1.46.0 or later)

+Detailed information about how to install the packages can be found below:

 # 1- Prepare you data folder:
 You data folder should contain a file with your compressed reads, and a folder called metadata which contains the metadata as well as the MiSeqReadSet excel file which contains all the information about the primers and adapters.